 The South Atlantic Council is responsible for conservation and management of fishery resources in federal waters of the U.S. South Atlantic.
-These waters extend from 3 to 200 nm offshore from the seaward boundary of the States of North Carolina, South Carolina, Georgia, and east Florida to Key West.
+These waters extend from 3 to 200 nm offshore from the seaward boundary of the States of North Carolina, South Carolina, Georgia, and east Florida to Key West; the South Atlantic Council is only responsible for managing Gulf cobia off the east coast of Florida.
 The South Atlantic Council has 13 voting members: one from NMFS, one each from the state fishery agencies, and eight public members appointed by the Secretary.
-Nonvoting members include representatives of the U.S. Fish and Wildlife Service, US Coast Guard (USCG), and Atlantic States Marine Fisheries Commission (ASMFC).
+Non-voting members include representatives of the U.S. Fish and Wildlife Service, US Coast Guard (USCG), and Atlantic States Marine Fisheries Commission (ASMFC).